sy2002/QNICE-FPGA/doc/README.md

 | Folder name       | Description
 |-------------------|----------------------------------------------------------
 | demos             | Screenshots for the web site and for the main README.md showing the demos.
-Additionally, this folder contains the all-time high-scores for Q-TRIS in [q-tris-highscore.txt](demos/q-tris-highscore.txt).
+Additionally, this folder contains the all-time high-scores for Q-TRIS in [demos/q-tris-highscore.txt](demos/q-tris-highscore.txt).
-| github            | Images used for the presentation of the project on GitHub
+| github            | Images used for the presentation of the project on GitHub.
 | history           | Right now, this folder only contains an old paper (`nice_can.pdf`) about the predecessor of QNICE: The NICE architecture.
-QNICE albeit a 16-bit architecture was created later than the 32-bit NICE architecture.
+QNICE - albeit a 16-bit architecture - was created later than the 32-bit NICE architecture.
-| intro             | LaTeX source and [PDF version](intro/qnice_intro.pdf) of the QNICE introduction presentation
+| intro             | LaTeX source and [PDF version](intro/qnice_intro.pdf) of the QNICE introduction presentation.
 | monitor           | The script [create_documentation.pl](../monitor/create_documentation.pl) uses LaTeX to generate the basic Monitor library function documentation in the PDF file [doc.pdf](monitor/doc.pdf).
-| programming_card  | LaTeX source and [PDF version](programming_card/programming_card_screen.pdf) of a convenient QNICE Assembler programming card (quick guide)
+| programming_card  | LaTeX source and [PDF version](programming_card/programming_card_screen.pdf) of a convenient QNICE Assembler programming card (quick guide).

 | File name         | Description
 |-------------------|----------------------------------------------------------
-| best-practices.md | Best practices and programming conventions for assembly and C
+| best-practices.md | Best practices and programming conventions for assembly and C.
-| constraints.txt   | Known constraints of the QNICE-FPGA design: SD Cards and keyboards that are working, VGA monitor requirements, character encoding, languages, fonts, standard C library
+| constraints.txt   | Known constraints of the QNICE-FPGA design: SD Cards and keyboards that are working, VGA monitor requirements, character encoding, languages, fonts, and standard C library.
-| emumount.txt      | Hints about creating and mounting FAT32 devices in the emulator
+| emumount.txt      | Hints about creating and mounting FAT32 devices in the emulator.
-| how-to-release.md | Checklist for making a new release
+| how-to-release.md | Checklist for making a new release.
-| MIPS.md           | Performance measurements and QNICE-FPGA performance characteristics
+| MIPS.md           | Performance measurements and QNICE-FPGA performance characteristics.
-| requirements.txt  | Minimum requirements to work with QNICE-FPGA
+| requirements.txt  | Minimum requirements to work with QNICE-FPGA.
-| vbcc.txt          | Hints for improving performance while using the vbcc compiler system
+| vbcc.txt          | Hints for improving performance while using the vbcc compiler system.

 Basics
 ------